Gianludovico and Camilla de Martino di Montegiordano

 Many artists and writers have visited Calabria including Edward Lear, Escher, Norman Douglas, George Gissing and Henry Swinburn.

 We organise painting holidays in May, June, September and October.
-They usually last eight days and there is a minimum of three participants required. € 950 pp (including accommodation, meals, transport to painting sites and transfer from and to Lamezia Terme Airport or Paola Station).
+They usually last eight days and there is a minimum of three participants required. € 950 pp (including accommodation, breakfast and lunch or dinner, transport to painting sites).
 Easels, canvas and acrylic paints provided.
 Please bring own brushes, oil paints and watercolours.
 For participants sharing rooms € 750 pp. For non painting partners sharing room € 700.

 We can accommodate up to six people in two double rooms and two single rooms each with their bathroom.